fieldtrip/website/development/realtime/reference_implementation.md

 #### MATLAB-supplied LCC compiler (MEX file only)

-On 32-bit Windows platforms, MATLAB ships with the LCC compiler, which can be used to compile the buffer MEX file: Within MATLAB, change to the ''...buffer\matlab'' directory and type ''compile''.
-This should produce the file ''buffer.mexw32'' in the ''...\fileio\private'' directory.
+On 32-bit Windows platforms, MATLAB ships with the LCC compiler, which can be used to compile the buffer MEX file: Within MATLAB, change to the "...buffer\matlab" directory and type "compile".
+This should produce the file "buffer.mexw32" in the "...\fileio\private" directory.

 #### MinGW and Gnumex

 [MinGW](http://www.mingw.org/) is a port of GCC that produces executables without special dependencies (or rather, they only depend on the Microsoft C run-time which is present on any Windows system).
-For compiling the code in both the ''src'' and ''test'' directories, you can just use the same ''Makefile'' as the one on Linux and macOS.
+For compiling the code in both the "src" and "test" directories, you can just use the same "Makefile" as the one on Linux and macOS.

 Unfortunately, MATLAB doesn't recognise MinGW by itself, so for compiling the MEX-file, you will need to get [Gnumex](http://gnumex.sourceforge.net/).
-This is a small collection of tools that wrap the MinGW utilities for usage by the ''mex'' command.
-Both MinGW and Gnumex are relatively easy to install, and you should stick to the defaults (in particular, please place MinGW in ''C:\MinGW'').
-You should also put ''C:\MinGW\bin'' into your path.
+This is a small collection of tools that wrap the MinGW utilities for usage by the "mex" command.
+Both MinGW and Gnumex are relatively easy to install, and you should stick to the defaults (in particular, please place MinGW in "C:\MinGW").
+You should also put "C:\MinGW\bin" into your path.
 After installing, you do the followin

-1. In a command prompt window, change to the ''src'' directory and type ''mingw32-make''.
-If everything works, you should get a ''libbuffer.a'' file
+1. In a command prompt window, change to the "src" directory and type "mingw32-make".
+If everything works, you should get a "libbuffer.a" file
-2. Change to the ''test'' directory and type ''mingw32-make''.
-This should produce ''demo_buffer.exe'' and further executables.
+2. Change to the "test" directory and type "mingw32-make".
+This should produce "demo_buffer.exe" and further executables.
-3. Within MATLAB, change to the ''...buffer\matlab'' directory and type ''compile('mingw')''.
-This should produce the file ''buffer.mexw32'' in the ''...\fileio\private'' directory.
+3. Within MATLAB, change to the "...buffer\matlab" directory and type "compile('mingw')".
+This should produce the file "buffer.mexw32" in the "...\fileio\private" directory.

 #### Borland C++ 5.5 (Free command line tools)

-Assuming you've installed the tools and put the corresponding ''bin'' directory (e.g., ''C:\BCC55\bin'') on the path, you may need to select BCC as the compiler in MATLAB using ''mex -setup''.
-Then you can use ''Makefile_BCC'' for compiling the core buffer functions and test applications, and ''compile.m'' for compiling the buffer.
+Assuming you've installed the tools and put the corresponding "bin" directory (e.g., "C:\BCC55\bin") on the path, you may need to select BCC as the compiler in MATLAB using "mex -setup".
+Then you can use "Makefile_BCC" for compiling the core buffer functions and test applications, and "compile.m" for compiling the buffer.

-1. In a command prompt window, change to the ''src'' directory and type ''make -f Makefile_BCC''.
-If everything works, you should get a ''libbuffer.lib'' file
+1. In a command prompt window, change to the "src" directory and type "make -f Makefile_BCC".
+If everything works, you should get a "libbuffer.lib" file
-2. Change to the ''test'' directory and type the same.
-This should produce ''demo_buffer.exe'' and further executables.
+2. Change to the "test" directory and type the same.
+This should produce "demo_buffer.exe" and further executables.
-3. Within MATLAB, change to the ''...buffer\matlab'' directory and type ''compile('bcc55')''.
-This should produce the file ''buffer.mexw32'' in the ''...\fileio\private'' directory.
+3. Within MATLAB, change to the "...buffer\matlab" directory and type "compile('bcc55')".
+This should produce the file "buffer.mexw32" in the "...\fileio\private" directory.

 #### Visual C++

-The ''src'' directory contains a VC2008 project and solution file, which you can use to compile the core functions.
-You should get a ''libbuffer.lib'' file as a result, which you can then link your own applications against.
+The "src" directory contains a VC2008 project and solution file, which you can use to compile the core functions.
+You should get a "libbuffer.lib" file as a result, which you can then link your own applications against.

-We also provide a file ''Makefile.mak'' for compiling the buffer library and the stand-alone demos from the command line.
+We also provide a file "Makefile.mak" for compiling the buffer library and the stand-alone demos from the command line.
 This should work across different versions of Visual C++ and Windows SDK compilers.
-In order to build the library, open a command line window with the environment variables properly set up for your compiler (usually the installation routine of the compiler will provide a corresponding item in your start menu), change to ''...\buffer\src'' and type ''nmake -f Makefile.mak''.
+In order to build the library, open a command line window with the environment variables properly set up for your compiler (usually the installation routine of the compiler will provide a corresponding item in your start menu), change to "...\buffer\src" and type "nmake -f Makefile.mak".
 This should work for both 32-bit and 64-bit platforms and compilers.
-In the same manner, you can compile the demos by typing the same command in ''...\buffer\test''.
+In the same manner, you can compile the demos by typing the same command in "...\buffer\test".

 Compilation of the MEX file is again done in MATLAB.
-Make sure that Visual C++ is selected as the compiler (''mex -setup''), change to ''...\buffer\matlab'' and type ''compile('vc')''.
+Make sure that Visual C++ is selected as the compiler ("mex -setup"), change to "...\buffer\matlab" and type "compile('vc')".
 This should work on both 32- and 64-bit platforms.

 #### Other build environments / Troubleshooting

-If your favorite compiler is not listed above, or you have some special non-standard installation that gives you problems compiling the MEX file, you can tweak ''realtime/buffer/compile.m'' to suit your needs.
+If your favorite compiler is not listed above, or you have some special non-standard installation that gives you problems compiling the MEX file, you can tweak "realtime/buffer/compile.m" to suit your needs.
 You should try to only modify the contents of the variables 'cflags', 'extra_cflags', and 'ldflags' for compilation and linking options, ideally by adding a new case inside the switch statement.
 In any case, you should first make sure that you are able to compile the buffer C library and build/run the demos.

 ## Cross-platform compatibility